Do Go On - 360 - Alan Turing & The Enigma

 Alan showed signs of being an immensely academically gifted child.

-The headmistress recognised his talent,
+The headmistress recognized his talent,

-noting that she has had clever boys and hard-working boys,
+noting that she has had clever boys and hardworking boys,

 but Alan is a genius.